jyztintan/tp/docs/UserGuide.md

         * have each domain label start and end with alphanumeric characters
         * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
     * Example: `e/realodex-admin@gmail.com`
-* ADDRESS: Current residential address
+* `ADDRESS`: Current residential address
     * Must not include other command prefixes (`a/`,`b/`,`e/`,`f/`,`h/`,`i/`,`n/`,`p/`,`r/`,`t/`) to prevent parsing errors.
 For instance, `a/lemontree street t/1` may cause the command to fail, as the system will interpret `t/` as an unintended tag prefix.
     * Example: `a/6 College Ave West`
-* FAMILY: Immediate family size
+* `FAMILY`: Immediate family size
-    * Should be an integer greater than 1.
+    * It should be an integer greater than 1.
+    * Value should not contain decimal points as this is not expected for whole number type data, a simple workaround is to simply avoid the use of decimals.
     * Example: `f/4`
-* TAG:
+* `TAG`:
     * Only accept "buyer" or "seller" as the input (case-insensitive).
 Multiple tags are accepted.
     * Example: `t/buyer`, `t/seller` or both
-* HOUSINGTYPE: housing type a buyer wants or housing type a seller is selling
+* `HOUSINGTYPE`: housing type a buyer wants or housing type a seller is selling
     * Must be one of the following: "HDB", "CONDOMINIUM", "LANDED PROPERTY", "GOOD CLASS BUNGALOW" (case-insensitive).
 Only one housing type is allowed.
     * Example: `h/HDB`
-* REMARK:
+* `REMARK`:
     * Can be empty if remark is not specified.
     * Must not include other command prefixes (`a/`, `b/`, `f/`, `h/`, `i/`, `n/`, `p/`, `r/`, `t/`) to prevent parsing errors.
 For instance, `r/Prefers block b/c` may cause the command to fail, as the system will interpret `b/` as an unintended birthday prefix.
     * Example: `r/Has a cat`
-* BIRTHDAY:
+* `BIRTHDAY`:
     * Should be in the form "DDMMMYYYY", and can be empty if the birthday is not specified.
     * Example: `b/22Feb2002`
     1. The date must not be in the future.